Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Introduction

 In this paper, we identify a way forward.
 Drawing inspiration from a remarkable chiral force found in nature for the asymmetrical hydrozoan \textit{Velella velella} \cite{Alexander03a, Gardner05a}, we show that a static electric field combined with an optical lin$\perp$lin polarization standing wave can exert a chiral optical force on a small chiral molecule that is several orders of magnitude stronger than other chiral optical forces proposed to date, being based on electric-dipole interactions at leading order.
 Our chiral optical force has the form

 which changes sign if either the electric field or the molecule is inverted, $\mathcal{E}_z\mathcal{E}_y\mathcal{E}_x$ being a chirally sensitive product due to the electric field and $\alpha_{ZY}\mu_{0X}$, $\alpha_{XZ}\mu_{0Y}$, and $\alpha_{YX}\mu_{0Z}$ being chirally sensitive molecular properties.
 Molecular anisotropy and rotation are accounted for in our theory, with orientational effects playing a crucial role.
-Our chiral optical force applies to most small chiral molecules, including isotopically chiral molecules, and does not involve absorption or require a specific energy-level structure.
-Potential applications identified elsewhere for other chiral optical forces \cite{Kucirka96a, Canaguier-Durand13a, Cameron14b, Cameron14c, Bradshaw15a, Rukhlenko16a, Marichez19a, Fang21a, Kakkanattu21a, Stickler21a, Isaule22a, Genet22a, Forbes22a} should be enormously more robust and easier to realise using our chiral optical force instead.
+Our chiral optical force applies to most small chiral molecules, including isotopically chiral molecules (i.e. achiral molecules rendered chiral by isotopic substitution), and does not involve absorption or require a specific energy-level structure.
+Potential applications identified elsewhere for other chiral optical forces \cite{Kucirka96a, Canaguier-Durand13a, Cameron14b, Cameron14c, Bradshaw15a, Rukhlenko16a, Marichez19a, Fang21a, Kakkanattu21a, Stickler21a, Isaule22a, Genet22a, Okamoto22a, Forbes22a} should be enormously more robust and easier to realise using our chiral optical force instead.

 Throughout, we work in vacuum in an inertial frame of reference with time $t$ and position vector $\mathbf{r}=x\hat{\mathbf{x}}+y\hat{\mathbf{y}}+z\hat{\mathbf{z}}$, where $x$, $y$, and $z$ are laboratory-fixed Cartesian coordinates and $\hat{\mathbf{x}}$, $\hat{\mathbf{y}}$, and $\hat{\mathbf{z}}$ are the associated unit vectors.
 SI units are used, $c$ being the speed of light, $\hbar$ being the reduced Planck constant, $\epsilon_0$ being the electric constant, and $k_B$ being Boltzmann's constant.
 The Einstein summation convention is to be understood with respect to lower-case Roman indices $a,b,\dots\in\{x,y,z\}$ and uppercase Roman indices $A,B,\dots\in\{X,Y,Z\}$, where $X$, $Y$, and $Z$ are molecule-fixed Cartesian coordinates.
 Complex quantities are decorated with tildes.